The most famous historical areas in Istanbul

 The palace complex consists of hundreds of rooms but only a few of them are available to the public today.

-Ironically, the building was damaged by a number of fires in the 18th and 19th centuries, although it was used by the Ottomans to detect fires in the city since 1717.
+Ironically, the building was damaged by several fires in the 18th and 19th centuries, although it was used by the Ottomans to detect fires in the city since 1717.

-This room is terribly larger than the several hundred ancient cisterns located under Istanbul.
-Another pre-Ottoman site, built by the Byzantines in the 6th century.
-You've definitely heard of the two Medusa heads that serve as bases for two pillars in the tank!
+This room is larger than the several hundred ancient cisterns located in Istanbul.
+Another pre-Ottoman site was built by the Byzantines in the 6th century.
+You've heard of the two Medusa heads that serve as bases for two pillars in the tank!